IMPORTANT INVESTOR ALERT: Lundin Law PC Announces Securities Class Action Lawsuit against MAXIMUS, Inc. and Reminds Investors with Losses to Contact the Firm

 Lundin Law PC was founded by Brian Lundin, Esq., a securities litigator based in Los Angeles dedicated to upholding shareholders' rights.

-This press release may be considered Attorney Advertising in some jurisdictions under the applicable law and ethics rules.
+This press release may be considered Attorney Advertising in certain jurisdictions under the applicable law and ethics rules.

 Contact: